Rule 2.10 Announcement - Playtech plc

 On 15 October 2021, Boussard & Gavaudan Investment Management LLC and Boussard & Gavaudan Asset Management, LP provided a Letter of Intent regarding our intentions in relation to 8,346,630 ordinary shares of Playtech plc.

-Our intention in respect of 5,937,877 shares, being the remainder, remains as described in our Letter of Intent.
+Our intention in respect of 5,920,661 shares, being our current ownership of ordinary shares of Playtech plc as of 7 December 2021, remains as described in our Letter of Intent.

 For and on behalf of